aiidateam/aiida-core/docs/source/howto/installation.rst

 * In order to avoid having to enter your database password each time you use the script, you can create a file ``.pgpass`` in your home directory containing your database credentials, as described `in the PostgreSQL documentation <https://www.postgresql.org/docs/12/libpq-pgpass.html>`_.

 * In order to dump your database, use the `pg_dump utility from PostgreSQL <https://www.postgresql.org/docs/12/app-pgdump.html>`_.
-You can use as a starting example a bash script similar to :download:`this file <backup_postgresql.sh>`.
+You can use as a starting example a bash script similar to :download:`this file <include/backup_postgresql.sh>`.

 * You can setup the backup script to run daily using cron (see notes in the :ref:`previous section <how-to:installation:backup:repository>`).